koxauuu/DefenderKiller/README_EN.md

 <strong>DefenderKiller</strong> (<strong>DK</strong>) - powerful utility for remove/recovery Windows Defender.

 > [!TIP]
-> DK provides users with powerful functionality but assumes no responsibility for your actions; please exercise caution when performing any operations using the utility.
+> DK provides users with powerful functionality but assumes no responsibility for your actions, please exercise caution when performing any operations using the utility.
 >
 > For new users are recommended to watch tutorial video on YouTube. [link](https://youtu.be/telq3iBkybk)

 > [!WARNING]
 > DK have support operation system Windows 10/11 64-bit, but don't support 32-bit OC,
-> and start with version DK 16.0 not supported Windows 7. (В будущем вернётся поддержка старых OC).
+> and start with version DK 16.0 not supported Windows 7.
+(Support for older OS will return in the future).

 <img width="1366" height="768" alt="image" src="https://raw.githubusercontent.com/koxauuu/DefenderKiller/refs/heads/main/screenshots/scr2.png" />